-Click here to view the Shinobi (Sega Master System) description page for reviews, screenshots, and more information.
+Click here to view the Shinobi (Sega Master System) Home Page for more information.

 ~by tankMage (January 2020)